smkiewel/aeonRequestsDialog/README.md

   Requires that itemFields is defined.

 * Strip unchecked: strips out the hidden form values holding the item information for items that are unchecked on the dialog on dialog submission.

-  Requires that itemFields is defined.
+On by default.

 ## Customization